FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 Alright, quite a bit has changed here which is a pretty typical experience when working with llvm-ir it takes a lot more code to do what most programming languages can achieve with a single expression or statement.
-To start, we've added a new instruction after our `icmp`, the `br` instruction which is taking the first argument of our comparison's result as `i1 %success` this is telling the `br` to choose the second argument if `1` or the third argument if `0`, next we provide our two options for jumping by using the `label` keyword (or type name?) followed by the local variable name of the basic block we've declared.
+To start, we've added a new instruction after our `icmp`, the `br` instruction which is taking the first argument of our comparison's result as `i1 %success` this is telling the `br` to choose the second argument if `1` or the third argument if `0`.
+Next we provide our two options for jumping by using the `label` keyword (or type name?) followed by the local variable name of the basic block we've declared.
 Notice that we need to use the `%` prefix when we refer to a block's name but we don't when we declare the basic block.

 Next we can see that there are 2 new basic blocks declared, one named `succ` or our success case and one named `fail` for our failure case.
-There are a few interesting things about basic blocks to note, first si that we can refer to `%ret` from `fail` which means that the scope of a variable in a basic block can be accessed from outside of that block, this is actually even more interesting than it seems because basic blocks are internally converted into a directional graph ours is pretty simple and might look like the following.
+There are a few interesting things about basic blocks to note, first is that we can refer to `%ret` from `fail` which means that the scope of a variable in a basic block can be accessed from outside of that block, this is actually even more interesting than it seems because basic blocks are internally converted into a directional graph ours is pretty simple and might look like the following.

 ```plaintext